Cinderella (2015 American film): Plot

-At the ball, Kit is delighted to see Ella and gives her the first dance, to the displeasure of the Grand Duke, who wants him to marry Princess Chelina of Zaragoza for political reasons.
-Although surprised at his true identity, Ella bonds with Kit, but before she can tell him her name, the clock chimes midnight and she flees the palace, losing one of her glass slippers.
-The Grand Duke pursues her, but Ella manages to break away right before the magic dissipates.
-Upon returning home, she hides the remaining glass slipper under the floorboards.
+When Ella arrives at the ball, Kit is delighted to see her, and gives her the first dance.
+The Grand Duke, who promised Kit to Princess Chelina of Zaragoza for political reasons, expresses annoyance and is overheard by Lady Tremaine.
+Although surprised to learn Kit is the prince, Ella bonds with him, and they fall deeper in love.
+However, before she can tell him her name, the clock chimes close to midnight, and she flees the palace, losing one of her glass slippers.
+The Grand Duke pursues her, but Ella manages to hide right before the magic dissipates.

-Soon the King dies, but before that he allows Kit to marry Ella.
-As the new king, Kit issues a proclamation professing his love for the “mystery princess” and requests she present herself.
-Ella hurries to retrieve the slipper to prove her identity, but Lady Tremaine finds it first and attempts to blackmail Ella into making her a head of the royal household after marrying Kit in exchange.
-After Ella refuses, Lady Tremaine locks her in the attic and breaks the slipper, bringing its remains to the Grand Duke and revealing the truth to him.
-He agrees to make Lady Tremaine a countess and secure advantageous marriages for her daughters if she keeps Ella hidden forever.
+The next morning, Lady Tremaine notices Ella acting unusually jolly when hearing about the events at the ball, and becomes suspicious.
+On his deathbed, the King gives Kit his blessing to marry Ella.
+As the new King, Kit issues a proclamation professing his love for "the mysterious princess who wore glass slippers to the ball" and requests she present herself.
+Ella hurries to retrieve the slipper to prove her identity, but Lady Tremaine finds it first.
+She attempts to blackmail Ella into making her the head of the royal household, but Ella refuses.
+Lady Tremaine breaks the slipper and locks Ella in the attic.
+She brings the remains to the Grand Duke, and reveals the truth to him.
+He agrees to make Lady Tremaine a countess and secure advantageous marriages for her daughters, if she will keep Ella hidden forever.

-Unaware of these developments, Kit orders the Grand Duke and the Captain of the Guard to find the “mystery princess” by trying the intact slipper on every woman in the kingdom.
-At Tremaine's house, the shoe fits neither stepsister, and the company prepares to depart until they hear Ella singing in the attic.
-Kit, who has secretly accompanied the group, commands the Captain to investigate, forcing Lady Tremaine to release her.
+Suspecting the Grand Duke is plotting something, Kit orders the Grand Duke and the Captain of the Guard to find the mystery princess by trying the intact slipper on every woman in the kingdom.
+At Ella's house, the shoe fits neither stepsister, and the company prepares to depart, until they hear Ella singing in the attic.
+Kit, who has secretly accompanied the group, commands the Captain to investigate, forcing Lady Tremaine to release Ella.
 Ella successfully tries on the slipper and, as she leaves with Kit, forgives her stepmother.
-Soon after, Lady Tremaine, her daughters, and the Grand Duke leave the kingdom permanently, while Ella and Kit marry and become its most beloved monarchs, ruling with the same courage and kindness that she had promised her mother years ago.
+Soon afterward, Lady Tremaine, her daughters, and the Grand Duke leave the kingdom permanently, while Ella and Kit marry and become its most beloved monarchs, ruling with the same courage and kindness that Ella had promised her mother.